nmasse-itix/OpenShift-Demo-NodeJS/doc/CONFIGURE_JENKINS.md

 | OPENSHIFT_PROD_ENVIRONMENT | String | demo-prod | The OpenShift project in which we will deploy the prod version |
 | OPENSHIFT_TEST_URL | String | http://demo.test.app.openshift.test | The App URL in the test environment (to run the integration tests) |

-Pick the pipeline from GIT using the option "Pipeline script from SCM" and the following parameters :
+Pick the pipeline from GIT using the option `Pipeline script from SCM` and the following parameters :
- - SCM: GIT
+ - SCM: `GIT`
- - Script Path: Jenkinsfile
+ - Script Path: `Jenkinsfile`
  - Repository URL: https://github.com/nmasse-itix/OpenShift-Demo-NodeJS.git
- - Branch Specifier: */master
+ - Branch Specifier: `*/master`